 Continue sewing from that first seam you successfully conquered until you are close to the scary welt seam.

 Continue stitching until you reach the other side of the welt seam.
+Not all the way off – just at the edge of the welt as shown in the photo below.

 Stop, and with the needle down, raise the foot.
 Remove the hump jumper from the rear of the foot and re-position it under the front of the foot.
 Lower the foot.
 The foot should again be level and parallel to the bed of the machine.